MERLCenter/MERL-Center-public/How-to-Contribute/Contributing-ReadMe.md

 ### External Resources

-_External resources the MERL Center did not create, but that help with creation of the above types of contributions.
-See current list of external resources in the [Wiki](https://github.com/MERLTech/merl-center/wiki)_
+_External resources the MERL Center did not create, but that help with creation of the above types of contributions._

 - Standards of best practices
 - Guidelines, lists or other tools